What causes Female Infertility?

 Can an infertile woman have her period?

 Yes, it depends on the cause of infertility.
-For example, in cases of tubal infertility, the fallopian tubes may be blocked or absent, but the woman still ovulates, which is why techniques such as IVF are possible.
-On the other hand, there is also the opposite situation, that is, the woman may have normal menstrual periods but is unable to get pregnant.
+For example, in cases of tubal factor infertility, the fallopian tubes may be blocked or absent, but the woman is still ovulating, which is why techniques such as IVF are possible.
+On the other hand, there is also the opposite case, where the woman has regular menstrual periods but is unable to get pregnant.